• Skip to primary navigation

 You need to describe an estate using the roughly half a dozen inputs.
 And the three things to know are as follows:

-First, if SB 5813 becomes law, Washington state subtracts the following items from your taxable estate: Liabilities, spousal transfers, estate administration costs, charitable contributions and then a new “standard” exclusion equal to $3,000,000 in 2025 and then some higher, inflation-adjusted amount in later years.
+First, Washington state subtracts the following items from your taxable estate: Liabilities, spousal transfers, estate administration costs, charitable contributions and then a new “standard” exclusion equal to $3,000,000 starting July 1, 2025 and then some higher, inflation-adjusted amount in later years.

 Second, if you have out of state real estate, the formulas adjust for this.
 Washington state doesn’t tax its residents on real property held out of state.
 (Those other states, by the way, might.)
 But as an example, if someone holds real estate outside Washington state that amounts to 25 percent of the person’s estate?
 Washington state only taxes the remaining 75 percent.